 Conclude at the end of each global to local story.
 Estimate the insights you have gained.
 Reverse-engineer the most advantageous ideas to avoid pitfalls and outperform in the future.
-Use automated solutions to deal with customer feedback.

 Make sure local and global teams stay in touch even when the company has got through with the localization campaign.
 Close communication helps improve professional growth and keeps everyone informed about industry trends around the world.
-If your local marketing teams are pretty far from the central office, you can always connect them via digital channels.
+If your local marketing teams are far from the central office, you can connect them via digital channels.

 At Viseven, we’ve assisted dozens of global pharma brands with their marketing strategies.